-- the URI of the service (i.e API URI) for which the access without an OAuth2.0 access token failed, in the case of request / response service operations.
+- the URI of the service (i.e API URI), in the case of request / response service operations.

+For an API request with an invalid OAuth2.0 access token, the "WWW-Authenticate" header shall include an error code "invalid_token" as specified in IETF RFC 6750 [23].

 For the notify operation of subscribe/notify semantics service operations, in this release of this specification OAuth 2.0 access token is not used.